 As part of the deal:

-- Turner's networks, particularly TNT and TBS, will air 72 regular season games, plus the annual NHL Winter Classic.
-They'll also get part of the Stanley Cup playoffs.
+- Turner’s networks, particularly TNT and TBS, have the option to air 72 regular season games, plus the annual NHL Winter Classic.
+They’ll also get part of the Stanley Cup playoffs.

 - The Stanley Cup Finals will air on TNT and TBS in 2023, 2025, and 2027.

-- The usual streaming rights, including on HBO Max.
+- The usual streaming rights, including the option to stream games on HBO Max.

 What stands out is HBO Max also getting streaming rights to live hockey games, though that won’t start until next year at the earliest.

 - TNT will be the exclusive home for Turner Sports’ NHL broadcasts (not HBO Max or TBS), airing 50 games.
 Coverage will start on October 13, with a doubleheader between the Rangers/Capitals (at 7:30 PM ET) and the Blackhawks/Avalanche (10 PM ET).
 TNT will air a total of 50 games for the 2021-22 season.